Samperebikovsky/data-512-project/README.md

 Here is a description of the 2 final datasets (covidData1.csv, zipData2.csv) after cleaning and processing.

-covidData1 (using CDC, Johns Hopkins)
+covidData1: merged data about covid vaccines, cases, and dates all at the county/state level (using CDC, Johns Hopkins)
 |Column Name|Description|Data Type|
 |-|-|-|
 |Province_State|the state where the data came from (florida)|String|